andrew-mcdougal/afl-test/README.md

 To view the table follow these steps:

-1. Download the project ZIP file here: * [Github afl-test ZIP](https://github.com/andrew-mcdougal/afl-test/archive/master.zip)
+1. Download the project ZIP file here: [Github afl-test ZIP](https://github.com/andrew-mcdougal/afl-test/archive/master.zip)

 2. Open the ZIP file

 3. Open the file "afl-table-01.html" in a web browser

 4. The table will display as requested

+Note: if the above instructions do not work you can view the table by [clicking this link](http://ontrendwebsites.com/afl-test/afl-table-01.html)

 ## Alternate version